 - Photography (Thomas Wedgewood, 1802)

 - World Wide Web (Tim Berners Lee, 1989)

 - Chocolate bar (JS Fry & Sons, 1847)

 Of course, there's also Newton's Laws, the Electric Motor, the smallpox vaccine, the electric motor and almost every modern sport.
 But what is the one invention that makes us especially happy in the morning?
 Exactly.
 The good old fry-up.
 Around since the Middle Ages, it became popular during the Victorian era and was first featured in print in Isabella Beeton's The Book of Household Management (1861).

-Let’s have a look at the main ingredients that make this breakfast so intensely satisfying: Eggs.
+Let's have a look at the main ingredients that make this breakfast so intensely satisfying: Eggs.
 Bacon.
 Sausage.
 Tomatoes.
 Mushrooms.
-Note I am not mentioning the beans here – sorry, I am not a fan.
-This might be a genetic thing.
-You possibly have to be born British to like baked beans.
-Anyhow, unless you make your own, neither are they a healthy choice as tinned baked beans are generally packed with added sugars.
-I also rarely eat toast any more as I find that a combination of protein, fibre and healthy fats fuels me much better and longer.
+Note I am not mentioning the beans here - sorry, I am not a fan.
+Tinned baked beans are generally packed with added sugars, plus they are not low carb.

-Apart from the bean issue, there is only one more downside ti English Breakfast I can come up with.
+Apart from the bean issue, there is only one more downside to English Breakfast I can come up with.
 English Breakfast leftovers.
 Anyone looking forward to eat those?
-Sad, shrivelled tomatoes, droopy mushrooms and half-eaten sausages do not make my heart jump.
+Sad, shrivelled tomatoes, droopy mushrooms and half-eaten sausages do not fill my heart with joy.
 A fry-up has to be eaten on the spot.
-There’s no cooking ahead.
+There's no cooking ahead.